 Have you been inspired by the British rowers in the Olympics?
 Dreamed of rowing the Oxford/Cambridge boat race course or the world-famous Henley-on-Thames?
-Want to challenge your fitness in a new sport and meet and train with like-minded people?
+Want to challenge your fitness in a new sport, meet and train with like-minded people and make new friends?
 Then our Learn to row course is for you!

 The course is aimed at men and women who are looking for a new challenge and want to learn to row.
 If you have played other competitive sports or regularly attend a gym and want to test yourself in a team environment, then rowing is the sport for you.
 Or if you’re new to sport and fitness and want to learn a new skill in a friendly and supportive environment, then come along.

-We will teach you the core rowing technique while working on your rowing fitness.
+The course is an introduction, we will teach you the core rowing and sculling technique while working on your rowing fitness.
 Sessions will take place on the land and river, and you will always be supervised by a coach who will lead the sessions.
-The course culminates in some fun races to whet your appetite further.
+The course is an introduction and will hopefully whet your appetite to continue learning to row.
 There is no obligation to continue or sign-up as a member after the course but we hope you will have enjoyed your time enough that you are interested in joining one of our squads to develop your rowing further.

-Junior Learn to Row course – next course 2017
+Junior Learn to Row course – no dates available yet

-The date of our next junior course is still to be confirmed.
 The course will be for both girls and boys aged 12 to 17.
-If you are interested please check our website nearer the time and email your child’s name and age and we will add you to our wait list. email: firstname.lastname@example.org
+If you are interested please complete the expression of interest form at the top of the page and we will add you to our wait list.